mmycin/commander/README.md

 3. **Model Knowledge Cutoff**

    * Ollama’s local models are “frozen” snapshots.
-If Nushell introduces new commands after your model’s training date, AI Commander may suggest outdated syntax.
+If Terminal introduces new commands after your model’s training date, AI Commander may suggest outdated syntax.
    * To mitigate:

      1. **Update your model** (`ollama pull llama3.2:latest`)